ShanshanLi-cobo/cobo-waas2-js-sdk/docs/PaymentApi.md

 - **Accept**: application/json

-## getTopUpAddress
+## getSubscriptionById

-> TopUpAddress getTopUpAddress(merchant_id, token_id, custom_payer_id)
+> PaymentSubscriptionDetail getSubscriptionById(subscription_id)

-Get top-up address
+Get subscription by id

-This operation retrieves the information of the dedicated top-up address assigned to a specific payer under a merchant on a specified chain.
+This operation retrieves the information of subscription detail.
+You can filter the result by subscription_id.

 ### Example